tagohd/mono/Concepts/Magic/Spells/Longevity (Spell).md

 Also, alternate idea for the whole sacrificing cost:
 - You don't need blood to cast the spell, you just need a lot of mana
 	- E.g. this cost is not inherent to this spell, you can cast it without killing a bunch of people if you had a Big Fucking Soul™
-- AL doesn't have this amount of mana, so he uses an early version of the [[SOUL AMPLIFIER]] instead
+- AL doesn't have this amount of mana, so he uses an early version of the [[BFS 10000]] instead
 	- Pretty much a shorter version of the full one:
 		- Reap some souls
 		- Jam them directly into [[CURSED AL'S CURSED ORB|THE ORB]]